The Simple view gets you up and running as fast as possible, but only has minimal options. You set it up as follows:

 This tab is where you tell Cookie when you want the data you previously selected removed.
 Once again, all these options can be configured globally or on a per browser basis.

 On Quit - Cookie will remove your unwanted data from ALL browsers when you Quit Cookie.

 Every x minutes while Browser is Open - I don't generally recommend using ths option as it can cause issues on some websites.
 But some people may find it useful.
-Timers when set, will only run while an enabled browser is open and will run independant to all other browser timers even if multplie browsers have timers set.
-Timers are also configured independantly to regular removal options.
+Timers when set, will only run while an enabled browser is open and will run independent to all other browser timers even if multiple browsers have timers set.
+Timers are also configured independently to regular removal options.

 When computer wakes from Sleep - Cookie will remove your unwanted data from ALL browsers when you wake your computer.